askehansen/smartsend-ruby/README.md

   zip: "2100",
   city: "Copenhagen",
   country: "DK",
-  sms: "12345678",
+  phone: "12345678",
   mail: "contact@smartsend.io"
 )

-# you can ship to a droppoint by defining an agent
+# you can ship to a droppoint by seting an agent
 order.agent = Smartsend::Agent.new(
   id: "7224", # droppoint id
   type: "PDK", # droppoint provider